Best FPS Mouse for 2020

 - Supports claw and palm grips

-The FK series from BenQ Zowie is tailor built for the demands of esports players, and while the model we're reviewing here is built for medium hands, there are variations in three different sizes.
+The FK series from BenQ Zowie is tailor built for the demands of FPS esports players, and while the model we're reviewing here is built for medium hands, there are variations in three different sizes.
 The low profile design makes this an appropriate choice if you like to use the claw or palm grip styles when playing your favorite first-person shooters, and it provides four different DPI settings.
-That's a little less nuanced than some of the best mice, but it should meet the needs of most games.
+This gaming mouse is a little less nuanced than some of the best mice, such as the Logitech G502, but it should meet the needs of most games.

 - Available in three different sizes